RubenEschauzier/quweda_link_queue_content_analysis/content/abstract.md

 ## Abstract
 <!-- Context      -->
-Link Traversal-based Query Processing (LTQP) is a decentralized querying approach
+Link Traversal-based Query Processing (LTQP) is an integrated querying approach that allows the query engine to start with zero knowledge of the data to query and discover data sources on the fly.
-<span class="comment" data-author="RV">I'm gonna nitpick here, but I don't think that <q>decentralized</q> is what sets LTQP apart.
-I think this is a good discussion topic for the query group.</span>
-that iteratively follows links at runtime to discover data sources to query.
+The query engine starts with some seed documents and dynamically discovers new data sources by dereferencing hyperlinks in previously ingested data.
 Given the dynamic nature of source discovery, query processing tends to be relatively slow.
 Optimization techniques exist, such as exploiting existing structural information,
 <!-- Need         -->